isabella232/office-developer-exchange-docs.es-ES/docs/web-service-reference/refreshsharingfolder-operation.md

 - [SharingFolderId](sharingfolderid.md)

-## <a name="successful-refreshsharingfolder-response"></a>RefreshSharingFolder la respuesta es correcta
+## <a name="successful-refreshsharingfolder-response"></a>Respuesta RefreshSharingFolder correcta

 ### <a name="description"></a>Descripción

-En el ejemplo siguiente se muestra una respuesta a una solicitud **RefreshSharingFolder** correcta.
+En el ejemplo siguiente se muestra una respuesta correcta a una solicitud **RefreshSharingFolder** .

 ### <a name="code"></a>Código